isala404/pingflare/README.md

 1. Click the **Deploy to Cloudflare** button above
 2. Authorize Cloudflare to access your GitHub
 3. Click Deploy — Cloudflare handles the rest
+4. Set the cron secret (required for scheduled health checks):
-4. Visit your Worker URL and create an admin account
+5. Visit your Worker URL and create an admin account

 ### Manual Setup